|

 Finn Barr, (570-633), founded his retreat in the mountains of County Cork in the 6th century, under the Celtic Christianity model.

-Thirty years after Finn Barr's death, the Synod of Witby ruled, in 664AD, against the unresolved Pelagian/ Celtic interpretation of "Christ consciousness".
+Thirty years after Finn Barr's death, in 664AD the Synod of Witby ruled against the Druidic interpretation of "Christ consciousness".

 More than 500 years later, the RCC followed Henry II (1133-1189) in backdating claims to Irish territory.
 According to Maurice Sheehy (1975), sometime between November 1155 and July 1156, John of Salisbury "spent three months with Pope Hadrian at Beneventum, and it was during this visit that he obtained papal approval for the English invasion of Ireland."
 He describes the event himself: